Order by phone:

 However, Virgin’s network isn't as widespread as the BT Openreach connections that dominate the UK.
 It’s available to approximately 53% of premises, but that means there are still many homes and businesses that can’t access it.

 It is a shame that while it provides fast downloads, the upload speeds are slow compared to its download speed.
-With upstream performance becoming a necessity for more people, we’d like to see Virgin give upload a boost.

 Our biggest area of concern is Virgin Media's aftersales care.
 The Ofcom data and our own survey suggest there are some major problems here, with a service that seems to generate higher than average complaints and can leave you waiting for long periods before someone picks up the phone.
+A very high level of complaints on complaints handling doesn't give much confidence and seems inexcusable.

 Switching broadband providers